github/docs/content/codespaces/customizing-your-codespace/changing-the-shell-in-a-codespace.md

 {% data variables.product.prodname_vscode_shortname %} automatically detects most standard shells and adds them as a terminal profile, so you can easily open new terminal windows using the shell you have installed.

 If the shell you install isn't detected automatically, you can add a new terminal profile to your user settings.
-This setting is dependent on your operating system, so you should use `linux` for the {% data variables.product.prodname_vscode_shortname %} web client and your local operating system for the desktop application.
+This setting depends on your operating system, so you should use `linux` for the {% data variables.product.prodname_vscode_shortname %} web client and your local operating system for the desktop application.

 {% data reusables.codespaces.access-user-settings %}
 1. In the `settings.json` file, inside the JSON object, add a new property like the following.
 Replace `OPERATING-SYSTEM` with the relevant operating system (such as `linux`, `windows`, or `osx`) and `SHELL` with the shell you have installed.